 Knowing the difference is important to protect ourselves and our homes from potential wasp invasions.

-In this blog post, we’ll discuss the various types of wasps in the UK, how to identify them, and the importance of their role in the ecosystem.
+In this blog post, we’ll discuss the various types of wasps in the UK, how to identify them, and their importance in the ecosystem.

 Let’s get started!